Oceanografic is the largest aquarium in Europe. Located in the complex of the City of Arts and Sciences of Valencia.

 The Oceanographic also sports the longest underwater tunnel in Europe, the largest 4D cinema in Spain, facilities dedicated to Education and Research, a marine fauna rehabilitation area, a submarine restaurant and other food stops and shops.

-Open all year round, from 10:00 (except 25 December and 1 January when it opens at 12:00).
+Open all year round.
 Closing times vary depending on the time of the year or certain dates.